OUTSOURCE - Managing outsourced orders

 Supplier Portal

-Your supplier will receive an email with a pdf file of the OPO attached.
+The supplier will receive an email with a pdf file of the Outsource PO attached.
 They will also get a link in the email to the printIQ ‘Supplier Portal’.
 The supplier does not require any login or password to access the portal.
+In the portal they will have all the order details and relevant files.
+They can also send updates back to you via the ‘Supplier Dispatch’ section of the portal:

 When you update the OPO to the status of ‘Goods Sent’: